-In September 2021, the Insurance Board established its own Insurance Sustainability Committee (ISCO), with membership drawn primarily from Independent Non-executive Directors in addition to the Chief Executive.
-The primary purpose of ISCO is to review the ESG Strategy of the Insurance business, and its alignment to Lloyds Banking Group's overarching purpose of Helping Britain Recover and Prosper in the future.
-Alongside ISCO, the Company's Insurance People Committee continues to consider, amongst other things, matters related to culture and in 2021 has debated and sponsored various Inclusion & Diversity matters and initiatives.
-The Chairs of the Insurance People Committee and ISCO work together to ensure that there is appropriate coverage of all social matters between them.
+In September 2021, the Board of the Company established its own Insurance Sustainability Committee ("ISCo"), with membership drawn primarily from Independent Non-executive Directors.
+The primary purpose of the Insurance Sustainability Committee is to review the ESG Strategy of the Insurance business, and its alignment to Lloyds Banking Group's overarching purpose of Helping Britain Recover and Prosper in the future.
+Alongside the Insurance Sustainability Committee, the

+Company's established Insurance People Committee continues to consider, amongst other things, matters related to culture and in 2021 has debated various Inclusion & Diversity matters.
+The Chairs of the Insurance People Committee and the Insurance Sustainability Committee work together to ensure that there is appropriate coverage of all environment and community matters between them.